Course code Valo1063

 2. Companies and organizations.
 Types of business organizations, their comparison.
 Discussion.
 2h

 3. The analysis of corporate websites, their layout.
-An essay.
+Exploration of the internet sources.
+Selection of the information.
 2h

 4. Supply and demand.
-Terms and definitions.
+Terms and their definitions.
 2h

 6. Test No 1.
 (Terminology) / Tips for presentations.
 Phrases used in presentations.
 2h

-8. Banking.
+7. Banking.
 Money and loans.
-Personal banking.
 Banking services.
+Defining terms.
 2h

-11. Sustainable development of natural resources.
+10. Sustainable development of natural resources.
 UN concept of sustainable development.
-Discussion.
+Group presentations.
 2h

 16. Seminar: presentation of individual work.
 2h